Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 7. [Learn Django](https://learndjango.com/tutorials/django-slug-tutorial) - helped understanding of how django slugs work
 8. [Codemy](https://www.youtube.com/c/Codemycom) - provided ideas as to what functionality to add to a blog website and how django can be utilised
 9. I Think Therefore I Blog Walkthrough - used to understand and reinforce concepts
+10. [Django Summernote](https://github.com/summernote/django-summernote) - the documentation was helpful in figuring out how to use summernote and make it responsive

 ### Acknowledgements